 When setting up a giving plan, most individuals, families and businesses begin with two basic questions: “Where do we start?” and “To which organizations should we give?”

-The answers to these two questions are essential to any strategic giving program ; providing the framework for every subsequent decision a donor will make.
-Donors of all types and sizes (individuals, family or business foundations, or donor advised funds) benefit greatly from taking the time to create a mission statement.
+The answers to these two questions are essential to any strategic giving program, providing the framework for every subsequent decision a donor will make.
+Donors of all types and sizes, including individuals, foundations, or donor-advised funds (DAFs), benefit greatly from taking the time to create a mission statement.

 When developing a mission statement, start by meeting with your internal stakeholders.

 Families should include members of all adult or young-adult generations in this conversation.
 An outside facilitator can help family members explore and identify shared values and passions around charitable causes.
-When a mission statement is unilaterally drafted by one generation and imposed upon other generations, it is much less likely to remain relevant to all family members — and less likely to withstand the passage of time.
+When a mission statement is unilaterally drafted by one generation and imposed upon others, it is much less likely to engage the next generation of donors, remain relevant to all family members, and withstand the passage of time.

 In drafting the mission statement, consider these questions:

-By providing guidance to those who will follow, good mission statements also help preserve donor intent over time.
+By providing guidance to successors, the right mission statement also helps preserve donor intent over time.
 Donor intent should be respected by subsequent generations – but not carved in stone.
 Too often, donors use inflexible mission statements in a misguided attempt to govern a foundation’s activities from the grave.
 In a world of constant change, this is rarely effective.

 Rather, mission statements should be seen as dynamic expressions.
 There must be room for meaningful, ongoing engagement as time passes.
 Each year, they should be reviewed by leadership and re-evaluated based upon changed circumstances – both inside and outside of the family’s or business’ interests.